androidfanatic/androidfanatic.github.io/blog/hugo/content/post/react-slim-builds.md

 docker run -p 9090:80 react-starter-2020
 ```

 With that, we are able to build production ready docker image for our react application.
-The docker image size for me  `25.9 MB`.
+The docker image size for me is `25.9 MB`.
 This can vary depending on bundles sizes, assets etc. You can also checkout relevant sources on my Github - https://github.com/androidfanatic/react-starter-2020.

 Thanks for reading.